Dosage form: tablet

 - The use of concomitant strong CYP3A4 inducers such as Carbamazepine should be avoided with temsirolimus.
 If patients must be coadministered Carbamazepine with temsirolimus, an adjustment of temsirolimus dosage should be considered.

 - The use of Carbamazepine with lapatinib should generally be avoided.
 If Carbamazepine is started in a patient already taking lapatinib, the dose of lapatinib should be gradually titrated up.
 If Carbamazepine is discontinued, the lapatinib dose should be reduced.

 - Concomitant use of Carbamazepine with nefazodone results in plasma concentrations of nefazodone and its active metabolite insufficient to achieve a therapeutic effect.
 Coadministration of Carbamazepine with nefazodone is contraindicated (see CONTRAINDICATIONS).

-- Monitor concentrations of valproate when Carbamazepine tablets are introduced or withdrawn in patients using valproic acid.
+- Monitor concentrations of valproate when Carbamazepine is introduced or withdrawn in patients using valproic acid.

 - Concomitant administration of Carbamazepine and lithium may increase the risk of neurotoxic side effects.

 - Concomitant use of Carbamazepine and isoniazid has been reported to increase isoniazid-induced hepatotoxicity.